soundpress/RulesOfNYC/docs/c06/index.rst

 (h) Movable objects shall be removed from the work area, or kept in place and wrapped in one sheet of fire retardant 6 mil plastic sheeting.

-(i) Provisions shall be made to ensure a safe and adequate air supply to affected building(s).
-All vents, skylights, air intakes, windows and doors opening onto the roof, and all other openings shall be sealed with 2 layers of fire retardant 6 mil plastic or fitting with HEPA- filters when appropriate.
-Temporary extensions may be installed to a height of 10 feet to ensure adequate air exchange instead of sealing vents, air intakes, etc, with 2 layers of plastic or HEPA-filters.
+(i) Provisions must be made to ensure a safe and adequate air supply to any affected building.
+All vents, skylights, air intakes, windows and doors opening onto the roof, and all other openings must be sealed with 2 layers of fire retardant 6mil plastic or fitted with HEPA filters when appropriate.
+Vents, air intakes, etc. can be vertically extended temporarily to a height of ten feet instead of sealing them with 2 layers of plastic or HEPA-filters.
 Drains may be equipped with 5 micron filtering system in lieu of being sealed.

-(j) Fixed objects including perimeter walls, bulkheads, cooling towers, ducts and other rooftop appurtenances shall be covered in one sheet of fire retardant 6 mil plastic up to a height of at least six feet.
+(j) Fixed objects including perimeter walls, bulkheads, cooling towers, ducts and other rooftop accessories must be covered in one sheet of fire retardant 6 mil plastic up to a height of at least six feet.

 (k) Prior to actual removal, the built-up roofing shall be blanketed and wetted with a minimum 1" coating of the acceptable foam or viscous liquid which shall be maintained for the duration of the removal until the material is bagged.
 The foam or viscous liquid shall be confined to the work area.